peterwhycs/T-BEAR/README.md

 ## Usage

-This ongoing process explores the efficacy of using an Isolation Forest (supervised) to detect artifacts in EEG data and possibly other time series.
+This ongoing process explores the efficacy of using SVM and Isolation Forest to detect artifacts in EEG data and possibly other time series.

 ## Background Info and Research
 ### Research